Hear Susan on 1010WINS Radio Monday through Friday 10:30am – 4pm (second half of the hour)

 Before joining 1010WINS in December 1998, Susan was Program/Music Director at WFAS-FM in White Plains, New York where she also served as both Midday and Evening (Love Songs) host.
 Susan was a weekend personality at K-JOY 98.3 on Long Island and a freelance News Anchor for Shadow Broadcast Services, heard on WNEW-FM, WQCD and WKXW-New Jersey 101.5.

-Susan also hosts the video web show “All For Animals” which promotes animal welfare in the New York City area by offering resources to pet parents and encouraging the adoption of rescued animals.
-Check it out at www.allforanimals.tv.
+Susan also hosts the video web show “All For Animals” which supports animal rescue by offering resources to pet parents and encouraging the adoption of shelter animals, with a focus on the NY Metro area.
+Check it out at AllForAnimalsTV.com.

 Voiceovers/Narrations include ABC’s All My Children (Radio Reporter), ABC Radio Network (Family.com parenting tips), and Grass Roots Environmental Education Video.